The Chargeback Life Cycle: Start to Finish in 14 Steps

-The process can end there…but that’s a best-case scenario, of course.
-If the issuer rules against the merchant, which often happens, there can be more steps involved in the chargeback life cycle.
+The process can end there…but that’s a best-case scenario.
+If the issuer rules against the merchant, there can be more steps involved in the chargeback life cycle.

 The acquirer receives the information submitted by the issuer, reviews it, and finally forwards the claim to the merchant (along with any information to help decide whether to fight the new dispute).

 The merchant sends the new case material and evidence to the acquirer for submission.
-This time, all the information goes to the card scheme (either Visa or Mastercard), rather than the issuer.
+In this case, all the information goes to the card scheme (either Visa or Mastercard) rather than the issuer.
 The card scheme can then begin the arbitration process.

-The card scheme either sides with the cardholder or the merchant.
-The case is closed at this point, and neither side can appeal the card scheme’s decision.
+The card network either sides with the cardholder or the merchant.
+The case is closed at this point, and neither side can appeal the card scheme’s decision, unless additional substantial evidence comes to light.
+Then, the arbitration process may start again.
 If either side believes there are other extenuating circumstances, that party would need to bring the matter to a legal court.